rice9797/ws4channels/README.md

+# Latest Update

+Merged pull request from @jasongdove to attempt hardware acceleration.
+His instructions are as follows:
+To test with NVIDIA, I included --gpus all on my run command, as well as the env var -e "VIDEO_OPTIONS=-c:v h264_nvenc -pix_fmt yuv420p -b:v 2000k".
+I personally have not tested this.

 # Known Bugs

 None at this time.
 Latest update(6-7-2025) should fix past issues of errors when running the container on a port different then default, incorrect cpu/ram stats in logs, and a rare memory leak.